Rubipatel1989/echo-gloang/ARCHITECTURE_SUMMARY.md

 ## 🚀 Technology Choices

-### Why Echo Framework?
+### Why Gin Framework?
-- ✅ Fast and lightweight
+- ✅ Very popular and fast
+- ✅ Excellent performance (one of the fastest Go frameworks)
 - ✅ Great middleware support
-- ✅ Easy to learn
+- ✅ Large ecosystem and community
-- ✅ Good documentation
+- ✅ Excellent documentation
-- ✅ Active community
+- ✅ Powerful routing features

-### Why PostgreSQL?
+### Why MySQL?
+- ✅ Very popular and mature
-- ✅ ACID compliance
+- ✅ Excellent performance
-- ✅ Complex queries support
+- ✅ Easy to use and manage
-- ✅ JSON support
+- ✅ Great tooling support
-- ✅ Reliable and scalable
+- ✅ Sufficient for your use case
-- ✅ Open source
+- ✅ GORM supports it natively

 ### Why Redis?
 - ✅ Fast caching